Women's Health: Readings On Social, Economic, And Political Issues

 Trans Men’s Health is a “Women’s Health” Issue: Expanding the Boundaries of Sexual and Reproductive Health Care by Cameron Hartofeis and Anu Manchikanti Gomez

-Consistently Inconsistent: A Review of the Literature on Eating Disorders and Body Image Among Women of Color by Christina M. Capodilupo and Jessica M. Forsyth
+Consistently Inconsistent: A Review of the Literature on Eating Disorders and Body Image among Women of Color by Christina M. Capodilupo and Jessica M. Forsyth

 Chapter 4: Medicalization, Marketing, and the Politics of Information